Two issues cause missing fingerprints when using PureDisk Remote Office Agent for backups. This includes NetBackup 50x0 Appliances.

 Note: This hotfix contains additional fixes which are documented in the Related Article linked below.

-The formal resolutions for these issues will be included in the following release:
+The formal resolutions for these issues are included in the following release:

 These fixes are not scheduled for a future release of NetBackup PureDisk.
 NetBackup PureDisk 6.6.5 is currently scheduled to be the final release update of the product.